Fraunhofer-AISEC/cpg/docs/docs/GettingStarted/library.md

 For a complete list of available methods, please check the KDoc.

+If you want/have to specify data flow summaries for some methods or functions, you add the method `registerFunctionSummary` when building the `TranslationCOnfiguration` and add a file with the format specified [here](../CPG/specs/dfg-function-summaries.md)

 ## 3. Running the analysis

 Now it's time to get the CPG.
 All you have to do is to run the analysis with the